 Anaplasia is important for several reasons:

-- Indicates aggressiveness: The presence of anaplasia often indicates that a tumour is aggressive and may grow and spread quickly.
+- Indicates aggressiveness: The presence of anaplasia often suggests that a tumour is aggressive and may grow and spread quickly.

 - Guides treatment: Knowing that a tumour has anaplastic features can help doctors decide on the best treatment plan.
 Aggressive tumours may require more intensive treatments, such as higher doses of chemotherapy or radiation.